 Organizing a student conference by Fay Katay

-Hosted by a dynamic group of Calgary teachers and parents, the annual Guardians of the Planet conference provides a model for organazing similar events.
+Hosted by a dynamic group of Calgary teachers and parents, the annual Guardians of the Planet conference provides a model for organizing similar events.

 Where in the World? by Sylvia Helmer

-This whole school activity promotes a sense of community and may reveal a surprising divesity of backgrounds.
+This whole school activity promotes a sense of community and may reveal a surprising diversity of backgrounds.